Reading & Writing

 - PRAISE all attempts

 We want every child to leave school as effective and confident communicators who love writing.
 Our broad and creative curriculum provides writing inspiration to each child.
 Our consistent approach uses drama and talk as a first step to expressing ideas.
 There is a focus on planning ideas as well as thinking about the task, audience and purpose.
 Children are taught to write in a variety of styles in context such as narrative, persuasive, journalistic, recounts and reports.
-Children learn how to vary sentences, make ambitious and precise word choices and use grammar and punctuation accurately.
-Our annual whole school writing dayensures that we can develop our writing skills as a whole school and celebrate our love of writing!
+They learn how to vary sentences, make ambitious and precise word choices and use grammar and punctuation accurately.

 High Frequency Words to Read and Write